Welcome to Harlands Primary School

 Open Days for Reception Admissions 2015

-The application process for Reception Admissions in 2015 will be opening on 6 October.
+The application process for Reception Admissions in 2015 opened on 6 October.

 We will be pleased to invite prospective parents interested in sending their children to Harlands to visit on: